JDtheHutt/mooqita-random-challenge/README.md

 # mooqita-random-challenge
-Challenge activity by Mooqita from the Linux Foundation LFS101x course - brief below
+Challenge activity by Mooqita from the Linux Foundation LFS101x course - brief below.
+This is all just a test exercise but seems no means to share a private repo on GitHub other than as collaborator so, if you find this by chance then, hello!

 Write a script using /bin/bash that does the following: